misha-met/Bulk-Domain-Checker-UI/README.md

-# Domain Availability Checker
+# Domain Responsiveness Checker

-A Python application with both a web interface and a command-line tool to check the availability and responsiveness of a list of domains.
+A Python application with both a web interface and a command-line tool to check the responsiveness of a list of domains.

 ![Web UI Demo](Demo.png)

-It determines if a domain is potentially available or taken by checking:
+It determines if a domain is responsive by checking:
-1. HTTPS and HTTP status codes (success or redirect indicates taken).
+1. HTTPS and HTTP status codes (success or redirect indicates responsiveness).
-2. TCP connection success on ports 443 and 80 (indicates taken).
+2. TCP connection success on ports 443 and 80 (indicates responsiveness).
-3. DNS resolution success (indicates taken).
+3. DNS resolution success (indicates responsiveness).

-If all checks fail, the domain is considered potentially available (or unresponsive).
+If all checks fail, the domain is considered unresponsive.

 ## Features